Newbeeer/newbeeer.github.io/index.md

 PC member: ICLR 2022 PAIR2Struct Workshop

 Teaching Assistant for 6.S052/6.S952: Modeling with Machine learning for CS, MIT, Spring 2023 (*co-design the problem set and lectures for this new course, and receive an outstanding TA rating of **6.9 out of 7.0** from students*)

+# Miscellaneous

+I am a national second-class table tennis player in China XD.

+I have been playing PUBG (mobile), LoL a lot.
+Find me out!